AbdurNawaz/Facial-Keypoints/README.md

 __data_load.py__  : Loading and Preprocessing the Data

-__model.py__      : Defining the model architecture.
+__model.py__      : Defining the model architecture

 __Notebook 2__    : Defining and Training a Convolutional Neural Network (CNN) to Predict Facial Keypoints

 __Notebook 3__    : Facial Keypoint Detection Using Haar Cascades and Trained CNN

+The Dataset used for this Project was from [YouTube Faces DB](https://www.cs.tau.ac.il/~wolf/ytfaces/) which contains a total 5770 color images with 68 coordinates for the facial keypoints for each image.

-This Project is inspired from the research paper [Facial Key Points Detection using Deep Convolutional Neural Network - NaimishNet](https://arxiv.org/pdf/1710.00977.pdf) and P1 of [Computer Vision nanodegree at Udacity](https://www.udacity.com/course/computer-vision-nanodegree--nd891)
+This Project is inspired from the research paper [Facial Key Points Detection using Deep Convolutional Neural Network - NaimishNet](https://arxiv.org/pdf/1710.00977.pdf) and P1 of [Computer Vision nanodegree at Udacity](https://www.udacity.com/course/computer-vision-nanodegree--nd891).